Zaine Cordy: AFL career

 Cordy debuted in the Bulldogs' 23-point victory over the North Melbourne Football Club in the 22nd round of the 2015 AFL season.
 On debut, he picked up just one disposal but also collected two tackles.
 At the beginning of the 2016 season, Cordy signed on until 2018.

 In 2016, Cordy moved positions, from key defender to centre half-forward and played nine games and kicked eight goals.
 After playing in every game since Round 19, he became part of the Bulldogs' 2016 premiership team.
 In the grand final, he kicked the opening goal and had 11 disposals.
 After 2016, he switched back to playing as a key defender.

 In May 2018, Cordy signed a contract extension, keeping him at the Bulldogs until 2021.

 Cordy moved to as a free agent following the 2022 AFL season.

 Cordy was delisted by the Saints at the conclusion of the 2025 season, after 23 games over 3 seasons.

+Later life

+While he was playing professional football Cordy also completed a Bachelor of Business (Management & Innovation) degree.
+As of 2026, he works as a commercial analyst with the Australian finance company Podium Money.